Penobscot East & West Branch and “Ktaadn” Trips

 “Ambejijis, this quiet Sunday morning struck me as the most beautiful lake we had seen.
 It is said to be one of the deepest.
 We had the fairest view of Joe Merry, Double Top and Ktaadn, from its surface.
 The summit of the latter had a singularly flat, table land appearance, like a short highway, where a demigod might be let down to take a turn or two in an afternoon, to settle his dinner.”

 TRIP 4: Retrace part of Henry David Thoreau’s journey from July 30th to August 1st 1857 on the East Branch of the Penobscot River through the Katahdin Woods & Waters.
 This trip includes two Days Paddling with One Night camping on the East Branch of the Penobscot River with a registered Maine guide.
 Canoe & camping equipment and food for guests is included for this trip.
-Cost is $199 per person per day, four person minimum.
+Cost is $399 per person, four person minimum.

 Figure 3: Photo Credit Dennis Welsh – KWWP

 Day 1: Put-in: The put in is at the historic Bowlin Camps on the East branch of the Penobscot and paddle to south of Lunksoos Camps (approximately 12 mile paddle).
 Camp at Big Sebois campsite which is North of Lunksoos just below the confluence of the Sebois and East Branch.

 “It was an interesting spot, where the river began to make a great bend to the east, and the last of the particular moose-faced Nerlumskeechticook Mountains not far southwest of Grand Lake [Matagamon] rose dark in the northwest a short distance behind, displaying its gray precipitous southeast side…”